 Planning permission is normally required for satellite or television antennas in conservation areas if they can be seen from the public highway (including public footpaths).

-Precise guidance on the planning regulations affecting antennas can be found on the Planning Portal, but you can normally avoid the need for planning permission if the antenna is mounted in a location which can not be viewed from any public area.
+Guidance on the planning regulations affecting antennas can be found on the Planning Portal.
+You can normally avoid the need for planning permission if the antenna is mounted in a location which can not be viewed from any public area.
 Examples include:

 It is important when arranging the installation of an antenna that the installers are made aware of the status of the area before they visit so that they can bring any special fixings which may be required for a non-standard installation.